 Archeer Portable Solar Charger: With so many important documents and eBooks stored on electronic devices, having the ability to recharge them when the grid is down is a personal priority.
 I have reviewed many over the years and with each new unit, the form factor, efficiency, and the price gets better.
 My current favorite is the Archeer 21W Foldable Solar Panel.

-RediTape Pocket Duct Tape 2-Pack: RediTape is available from Amazon in 2 packs.
+RediTape Pocket Duct Tape 2-Pack: RediTape is available in 2 packs.
 I love this stuff and am stashing packs in all of my kits.
 In many cases it will replace a big bulky roll of the 3M stuff, giving me room for additional preps.
 For the big roll style of duct tape, I prefer this heavy duty 3M Utility Duct Tape.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultralight personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.